rcd-env/Playo/README.md

 ## 🎮 How to Play

+### Getting Started

 1. **Connect Wallet**

    - Click "Connect Wallet" button
-   - Select your preferred wallet (MetaMask, Rainbow, etc.)
+   - Select your preferred wallet (MetaMask, Rainbow, WalletConnect, etc.)
    - Approve the connection
+   - Ensure you're on Mantle Sepolia Testnet

-2. **Choose Difficulty**
+2. **Choose a Game**

+   - **Flippo**: Test your memory with card matching
+   - **Tappo**: Challenge your reflexes with bubble tapping

+3. **Select Difficulty**

-   - Select grid size: 2x2, 4x4, 6x6, or 8x8
+   - **Flippo**: 2x2, 4x4, 6x6, or 8x8 grid sizes
-   - Larger grids = higher potential rewards
+   - **Tappo**: Easy, Medium, or Hard difficulty

-3. **Place Your Bet**
+4. **Place Your Bet**

-   - Enter the amount of CELO you want to bet
+   - Enter the amount of MNT you want to bet
    - Approve the deposit transaction

-4. **Play the Game**
+   - Wait for blockchain confirmation

+### Playing Flippo

+1. **Match Cards**

    - Click cards to reveal them
-   - Match pairs of identMNT cards
+   - Find and match identical pairs
-   - Limited flips based on grid size
+   - You have limited flips based on grid size

-5. **Claim Your Rewards**
+2. **Track Stats**

+   - **Score**: Pairs matched / Total pairs
+   - **Flips**: Remaining flips
+   - **Potential Reward**: Your current earnings
+   - **Break-Even**: Score needed to profit

+3. **Game Ends**
+   - When all pairs are matched (Win!)
+   - When you run out of flips (Partial win/loss)

+### Playing Tappo

+1. **Tap Bubbles**

+   - Tap on bubbles before they disappear
+   - Each successful tap increases your score
+   - Faster difficulty = more points per bubble

+2. **Track Stats**

+   - **Score**: Current points earned
+   - **Time**: Countdown from 30 seconds
+   - **Potential Reward**: Current earnings estimate
+   - **Break-Even**: Points needed to profit

+3. **Game Ends**
+   - When the 30-second timer reaches zero
+   - Your reward is calculated based on final score

+### Claiming Your Reward

-   - After the game ends, your reward is calculated
+After any game ends, your reward is automatically calculated based on your performance:

+**For Tappo (Score-Based):**

+- **Profit (Score ≥ Break-Even Points)**: If you score above the break-even threshold, you earn a profit!
+Click "Claim Reward" to withdraw your bet plus winnings instantly to your wallet.
+- **Break-Even (Score = Break-Even Points)**: If you score exactly at the break-even point, you get your original bet back with no profit or loss.
+Click "Claim Refund" to recover your bet.
+- **Partial Refund (Score < Break-Even Points but > 0)**: If you scored some points but didn't reach break-even, you'll receive a proportional refund.
+The more points you scored, the more you get back.
+Click "Claim Partial Refund" to recover what you earned.
+- **No Score (Score = 0)**: If you didn't score any points, no refund is available.
+The game will show your results, but there's no withdrawal option.

+**For Flippo (Pairs-Based):**

+- Similar reward structure based on pairs matched vs total pairs
+- Proportional refunds for partial completions

+**Transaction Process:**

-   - Click "Withdraw" to claim your earnings
+1. Click the appropriate claim button
-   - Approve the withdrawal transaction
+2. Approve the withdrawal transaction in your wallet
+3. Wait for blockchain confirmation
+4. Funds are instantly transferred to your wallet!

 ---

 ## 💰 Game Rules & Rewards

-### Reward Multipliers by Grid Size
+### Flippo - Reward Multipliers by Grid Size

 | Grid Size | Total Pairs | Max Flips | Reward Multiplier |
 | --------- | ----------- | --------- | ----------------- |